ShinobuAmasaki/forgex-cli/ford/doc-src/index.md

 ---
 title: Documentation
 author: Amasaki Shinobu
-date: 2024-07-13
+date: 2024-09-01
 ---

 # Documentation of Forgex
-These pages explain the usage and development of Forgex.
+These pages explain the usage and development of Forgex-cli.

 This documentation is available in English and Japanese, but currently work in progress.